 "I'd rather not know very much.
 It would probably put me off."
-(UK) "Ignorance is bliss."
 (UK)

+"Ignorance is bliss."
+(UK)

-Altogether, it became clear that the interest in poultry husbandry conditions differed between discussants within and among the focus groups.
-In general, consumers in the focus groups reported interest in poultry husbandry conditions.
-They tended to prefer to receive more information about it, but, however, current search costs seemed to be too high.
+Overall, it became clear that the interest in poultry husbandry conditions differed between discussants within and between the focus groups.
+In general, consumers in the focus groups said they were interested in poultry husbandry conditions and animal welfare.
+They would prefer to receive more information about it, but the current search costs seemed to be too high.
 Therefore, some participants suggested to introduce a common EU animal welfare label to ensure that all labels meet the same criteria.
-Furthermore, respondents mentioned that they would like to receive more information about the common animal husbandry conditions.
-As sources of information butchers, farmers, labels or other information on packaging as well as media campaigns with the help of documentary television programs, leaflets next to the product, posters in supermarkets, pictures on packaging and newspaper articles were named.
+As sources of information on animal husbandry conditions, butchers, farmers, labels or other information on packaging as well as media campaigns with the help of documentary television programs, leaflets next to the product, posters in supermarkets, pictures on packaging and newspaper articles were named.